gabrielmccoll/Nuget-Server---Azure/Nuget in Azurept1.md

 1. Have no API Key and just let anyone who knows the URL push whatever they want to your site.
 2. Make an API key up and use that to authenticate.

 Since we're not complete buffoons we're going for number 2 of course.
-(I flunked my second year of bufoon university.
+(I flunked my second year of Bufoon University.
 Poor juggling.. but that's a tale for another time).

 Here's how you do it.
 Open up the Nuget Server project in Visual Studio 2017.